 (11) Prudence Reviews Respecting RAMs.
 A prudence review of the fuel and purchased power costs and fuel-related revenues subject to the RAM shall be conducted by staff no less frequently than at eighteen (18)-month intervals.

-(A) All amounts ordered refunded by the commission shall include interest at the electric utility’s short-term borrowing rate.
+(A) All amounts ordered refunded by the commission shall be accompanied by interest at the electric utility’s short-term borrowing rate.

 (B) The staff shall file notice within ten (10) days of starting its prudence review and shall submit a recommendation regarding its examination and analysis to the commission not later than one hundred eighty (180) days after initiating its prudence review.
 Parties to the prudence review proceeding shall have ten (10) days after the staff files its recommendation to request a hearing.
 The commission shall issue an order not later than thirty (30) days after the staff files its recommendation if no party requests a hearing.

-1. If the staff, OPC or other intervenor auditing the RAM believes that insufficient information has been supplied to make a recommendation regarding the prudence of the electric utility’s RAM, it may utilize discovery to obtain the information it seeks.
+1. If the staff, OPC or other party auditing the RAM believes that insufficient information has been supplied to make a recommendation regarding the prudence of the electric utility’s RAM, it may utilize discovery to obtain the information it seeks.
 If the electric utility does not timely supply the information, the party asserting the failure to provide the required information must timely file a motion to compel with the commission.
-While the commission is considering the motion to compel the processing timeline shall be suspended.
+While the commission is considering the motion to compel, the processing timeline shall be suspended.
 If the commission then issues an order requiring the information to be provided, the time necessary for the information to be provided shall further extend the processing timeline.
 For good cause shown the commission may further suspend this timeline.

 2. If the timeline is extended due to an electric utility’s failure to timely provide sufficient responses to discovery and a refund is due to the customers, the electric utility shall refund all imprudently incurred costs plus interest at the electric utility’s short-term borrowing rate.